The Trouble with Tinnitus

 In the olden days if you told people you heard noises in your head you’d be called crazy, but these days we’re learning that Tinnitus really does have a profound impact on the mental health of people who suffer from it.

-Gary Etchegary, a retired teacher in St. John’s, has suffered from Tinnitus – described as a ringing, roaring, or rushing sound in the ear – for most of his life.
-Gary is proof of the huge impact Tinnitus can have on your quality of life, but he’s also done plenty of research and learned many ways to cope with the issue, which affects between 15 to 20 per cent of people.
+Grant Etchegary, a retired teacher in St. John’s, has suffered from Tinnitus – described as a ringing, roaring, or rushing sound in the ear – for most of his life.
+Grant is proof of the huge impact Tinnitus can have on your quality of life, but he’s also done plenty of research and learned many ways to cope with the issue, which affects between 15 to 20 per cent of people.

 “The noise itself is not that uncommon – lots of people have it and lots of people basically forget about it.
 They have this ability to forget about – the term they use is habituate – the sound and you know they go on with their daily lives,” he says, adding that for most of his life that was the case.

 “It’s so subjective.
 It’s not something you can hear, or have any real empathy for what people are going through, and that’s one of the most frustrating things because It’s something I can only hear.”

 Grant hears a sharp ringing in his ears all the time, but says when he’s busy, in a loud area like a classroom, or public space, the sound mostly fades into the background.
 It’s when he’s alone in quieter spaces – like his car – that the ringing is most prominent.
 However, it has a tendency to ramp up in volume when he’s stressed, anxious, or taking part in loud activities – like when he’s playing in or teaching young musicians in the youth orchestra.